metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 - Can be set up [graphically][sandboxing-your-data]
 - Metabase runs a query that filters rows and/or selects a subset of columns
 - The user's query then runs on that
+- Several databases did not support [common table expressions][cte] when sandboxing was added to Metabase, so we use sub-queries (which were supported by all).

 So instead of: